growingdevs/growingdevs.github.io/_posts/2013-09-09-welcome-to-growingdevs-com.md

 themselves, and other developers.
 Or, just to write about any nerdy thing we want to write about.

-The group is fluid, some devs will write only once, and we hope that new devs will join and write.
-All editorial review and publishing is handled through github pull requests.
+The group is fluid.
+Some devs will write only once, and we hope that new devs will join and write.
+All editorial review and publishing is handled through GitHub pull requests.

 This is an experiment for us.
 But we think it has merit.
 In particular, we think this format has the benefits of: